apache/hudi/website/docs/querying_data.md

 - the HiveServer2 needs to be provided with the `hudi-hadoop-mr-bundle-<hudi.version>.jar` in its [aux jars path](https://www.cloudera.com/documentation/enterprise/5-6-x/topics/cm_mc_hive_udf.html#concept_nc3_mms_lr) .
-This will ensure the input format classes with its dependencies are available for query planning & execution.
+This will ensure the input format classes with their dependencies are available for query planning & execution.
-- For MERGE_ON_READ tables, additionally the bundle needs to be put on the hadoop/hive installation across the cluster, so that queries can pick up the custom RecordReader as well.
+- For MERGE_ON_READ tables, additionally, the bundle needs to be put on the hadoop/hive installation across the cluster, so that queries can pick up the custom RecordReader as well.

 In addition to setup above, for beeline cli access, the `hive.input.format` variable needs to be set to the fully qualified path name of the inputformat `org.apache.hudi.hadoop.HoodieParquetInputFormat`.
-For Tez, additionally the `hive.tez.input.format` needs to be set to `org.apache.hadoop.hive.ql.io.HiveInputFormat`.
+For Tez, additionally, the `hive.tez.input.format` needs to be set to `org.apache.hadoop.hive.ql.io.HiveInputFormat`.
 Then proceed to query the table like any other Hive table.